MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Folder.md

 |Authentication Types Supported | Windows |
 | Function Reference Documentation | [Folder.Contents](/powerquery-m/folder-contents), [Folder.Files](/powerquery-m/folder-files) |
 | | |

+>[!Note]
+>Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

 ## Capabilities supported